pearl-hub/kobol/README.md

 kobol is a minimal system used to get essentials snippet information about all the important linux commands, programs, and much much more.
-It contains the command `man3` that is a wrapper of the famous `man`.
+It contains the command `kobol` that is a wrapper of the famous `man`.

 The Pearl manuals are all located in `$PEARL_PKGDIR/mans/`.